 The Fire Systems Testing and Maintenance Division is responsible for the functional testing, inspection, and preventive and repair maintenance activities for Hanford Site fire alarm and suppression systems to meet National Fire Protection Association (NFPA) and Department of Energy (DOE) standards and requirements.
 In addition, this element performs annual inspection of site fire extinguishers, provides emergency response backup for suppression, ambulance and hazardous materials response support, and maintains all firefighter training certifications.

-The Fire Prevention Division is managed by the Hanford Site Fire Marshal and is responsible for all fire prevention activities, including the building tour and inspection program.
+The Fire Prevention Division is managed by the Hanford Site Fire Marshal and is responsible for all code interpretation and fire prevention activities, including the building tour and inspection program.
 This position maintains authority to issue corrective actions and enforce the fire prevention program for the Hanford Site.

 The Fire Prevention Division also: